interledger-deprecated/ilp-plugin-virtual/README.md

 const BigNumber = require('bignumber.js')

 return MakePaymentChannelPlugin({
-  connect: async function (ctx, opts) {
+  // initialize fields and validate options in the constructor
-    await Network.connectToNetwork()
+  constructor: function (ctx, opts) {

-    // In this type of payment channel backend, we create a log of incoming
+    // In this type of payment channel module, we create a log of incoming
     // settlements to track all the transfers sent to us on the ledger we're
     // using for settlement.
 We use a transferLog in order to make sure a
     // single transfer can't be added twice.